jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## 🔵 Halo 3 Main Menu Mods

-## 🟡 H3ho4kmmm 🎮 Upscaled textuers only
+## 🟡 H3ho4kmmm 🟡 Upscaled textuers only

-This is for Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.
+This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures

 Includes 4K menu textures for a stunning look.

-## 🟢 H3ho4kmmm4k-Se 🛡️ Upscaled textuers +  Main Menu Mod Scaling Enabled
+## 🟢 H3ho4kmmm4k-Se 🚀 Upscaled textuers +  Main Menu Mod Scaling Enabled

 Same as above, but with mod scaling enabled for extra polish.
-(This rescales the Main Menu to be true 4k)
+(This rescales the Main Menu to be true 4k) This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures & mod scaling enabled

 ## 🔵 Halo Online Main Menu Mods

-## 🟡 Ho4kmmm 🌟Upscaled textuers only
+## 🟡 Ho4kmmm 🟡 Upscaled textuers only

 This is for Ports with all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.

-Includes 4K menu textures.
+This mod is for Halo Online Eldewrito 0.7.1 with all H3 campaign maps ported.-with 4k menu textures Includes 4K menu textures.

 ## 🟢 Ho4kmmm4k-Se 🚀 Upscaled textuers +  Main Menu Mod Scaling Enabled

 Same as above, but with mod scaling enabled for extra polish.
-(This rescales the Main Menu to be true 4k)
+(This rescales the Main Menu to be true 4k) This mod is for Halo Online Eldewrito 0.7.1 with all H3 campaign maps ported.-with 4k menu textures & mod scaling enabled

 🟡 ❓ Need Help?